Abhinaw3906/SwadLang-Interpreter/README.md

 2. Input prompts in natural language
 3. Receive SwedLang code output

+Note and acknowledgement - I thank **Dr. Nachiket Tapas** for providing access to ChatGPT Premium Subscription because of which i was able to use GPT Store.

 ## Features

 - [x] Natural language to SwedLang code conversion